anhnongdan/sBIMAX/plugins/MediaAnalytics/README.md

 conversion rates and sales?
 Is it better when we place that video somewhere else or replace it with another one?
 Would another video perform better?
 When we added subtitles, did it change something?
 How are our video marketing campaigns doing?
 Can we justify the cost and time for producing them?*

 *If you have similar questions and unknowns, then we have built just the right tool for you.
 [Media Analytics](https://www.media-analytics.net) tracks your videos and audio and gives you ultimate insights into media usage and how that usage is connected to all your other metrics like conversions, sales, page views and more.
-We have put a lot of love in building Media Analytics and added so many advanced features it has really given us another view on our media content and we are sure it can do the same for you.*
+We have put a lot of love in building Media Analytics and added so many advanced features it has really given us another view on our media content and we are sure it can do the same for you when you have it.*

 *Media Analytics is super simple to install and works in most cases just like that out of the box.
 It is so well integrated into Piwik you will be surprised.
 It has all of those features like getting real time